Date: 20th November 2019

-Venue: Computer Room A & B, Main Building.
+Venue: Main Building.
 Institute of Psychiatry, Psychology & Neurosciences (IoPPN), King's College London.
 View Map.

 This course is designed to introduce students to the statistical techniques used in meta-analysis, the synthesis of data from different studies.
 It will enable participants to utilize these techniques in their own meta-analyses and facilitate the interpretation and critique of existing meta-analyses.
 Practical examples will be drawn from the mental health field.